HackPartners/rootOnNVMe/README.md

 # rootOnNVMe
 Switch the rootfs to a NVMe SSD on the Jetson Xavier NX and Jetson AGX Xavier.
-Originaly taken from [this repo](https://github.com/HackPartners/rootOnNVMe)
+Originaly taken from [this repo](https://github.com/HackPartners/rootOnNVMe) with help from a video of Kirill using the [original repo on a node](https://drive.google.com/file/d/1G8vMDIwg7MrW1KqbWxp1CkrrwX4BQJxZ/view?usp=drive_link).

 These scripts install a service which runs at startup to point the rootfs to a SSD installed on /dev/nvme0 (the M.2 Key M slot).